PhamBaTho/BTNavigationDropdownMenu/README.md

 ![alt tag](https://github.com/PhamBaTho/BTNavigationDropdownMenu/blob/master/Assets/Demo.gif)

 ## Installation:
-**BTNavigationDropdownMenu** is available through [CocoaPods](http://cocoapods.org).
+**NavigationDropdownMenu** is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 use_frameworks!
 pod 'NavigationDropdownMenu', '~> 4.0.0'
 ```
-Go ahead and **import** BTNavigationDropdownMenu into your own Swift files
+Go ahead and **import** NavigationDropdownMenu into your own Swift files
 ```swift
 import NavigationDropdownMenu
 ```